SAP-samples/teched2022-DA263/README.md

-# Session ID - Session Title
+# DA263 - Interactive Stochastic Simulations for Exploring and Adapting to Uncertainty (Business Decision Simulator)

 ## Description

-This repository contains the material for the SAP TechEd 2022 session called Session ID - Session Title.
+This repository contains the material for the SAP TechEd 2022 session called DA263 - Interactive Stochastic Simulations for Exploring and Adapting to Uncertainty (Business Decision Simulator)

 ## Overview

 This session introduces attendees to...

+In the times of uncertainty, forecasts based on historical data may no longer be valid.
+In such cases, many companies including SAP, use stochastic simulations to estimate probabilities of possible future outcomes.
+In this session, we will leverage a real-world customer use case to show an interactive technique that combines Monte Carlo simulations with visualizations and machine guided inferences to allow decision makers and planners to respond to uncertainty.
+The feature may get offered through SAC for cross LOB planning simulations.

 ## Requirements